 Conflicts between railway and roadways continue to be a major concern in the San Angelo Metropolitan Area.
-The majority of rail crossings are at grade crossings creating several opportunities for conflict.
+Most rail crossings are at grade crossings creating several opportunities for conflict.
 These conflicts become safety problems if vehicular traffic fails to yield to the trains.
 The Texas Pacifico mainline continues to be the dividing line between the north and south portions of the urban area.
 This railway is a major cross-country mainline connecting West Texas with Mexico.
 Most of the public road crossings of the Texas Pacifico mainline in the San Angelo Metropolitan Area are either equipped with automatic warning signals and gates or grade separated.
 However, many are still at grade crossings with no warning mechanisms.
+This is a valid concern and active conversation for motorized and non-motorized travelers when planning for "Safe Streets for All" mobility.